 “Take a book, Give a book, Share a book” is the motto of the Street Library movement.
 It’s basically a micro library that you install in your front yard that’s accessible to the street.
 People can walk by and take or donate a book to the Street Library as they wish, without checking them in or out.

-I dropped by a Street Library on Gregson Avenue in Mayfield West called “Books On The Avenue”.
+One local library in the Street Library network is on Gregson Avenue in Mayfield Westand is called “Books On The Avenue”.
 Located less than 60 metres to Mayfield West Public School, this location enjoys lots of passing foot traffic every school day.

-Avid readers, Margaret and Geoff were inspired to start the library after seeing a feature about Street Libraries on ABC TV.
+I stopped by the library to have a look and meet owners Margaret and Geoff.
+An avid reader, Margaret was inspired to start the library after seeing a feature about Street Libraries on ABC TV.
 Geoff built the library using upcycled materials from a variety of sources including a TV cabinet and a kids chalk easel.

-With a six year old, Margaret and Geoff have filled their library with both adult and kids books and advise that anyone can contribute or take books.
+With a primary school age son, Margaret and Geoff have filled their library with both adult and kids books and advise that anyone can contribute or take books.
 Occasionally there may be DVDs and CDs donated.
 I was impressed with their selection and “borrowed” two books and plan to donate a few more in return.
 To feature books that have arrived on the shelves of their Street Library, Margaret and Geoff have launched a Books On The Avenue Facebook page.

 At the current time, there are many other Street Libraries in the region with the number expected to grow.